 Just like referees, if doctors make even one mistake or misdiagnosis (even in good faith), they lose all credibility.
 Every subsequent decision (or call) gets mocked and scorned, and no matter how hard they work, it may take a really long time to get that credibility back.

 This is particularly unfair because medical professionals are still learning a lot about COVID-19 everyday, so recommendations frequently change on what’s the best way to combat the virus.
 It's entirely consistent within the history of medical and scientific discovery to form one opinion and then change it based on new data and further research.
 But in the COVID era, emphasizing the efficacy of masks two months after downplaying their importance, has led the public to treat our top medical minds like a referee who calls a block on one end and a charge on the other.

 "You're cheating us!"

-Those that do this are exactly like the ignorant coach on the sidelines; who doesn't have our angle, doesn't study the rulebooks, doesn't look at hours of tape to learn and improve on every call going forward.
-Or just doesn't realize that perhaps the block in the first half was the incorrect call (a mistake) but that we're not going to repeat it just to balance things out.
+Those that do this are exactly like the ignorant coach on the sidelines, who doesn't have our angle, doesn't study the rulebooks, doesn't look at hours of tape to learn and improve on every call going forward.
+Or perhaps they just doesn't realize that the block in the first half was the incorrect call (a mistake) but that we're not going to repeat it just to balance things out.